Market update: June 2022

 5

-June was a difficult month for financial markets and had two faces.
-One was panic in the markets after inflationary pressures in the U.S. were much higher than expected.
-Unexpected interest rate hikes by the central banks of Switzerland and the United Kingdom, among others, also caused significant swings.
-In the second half of the month, however, came a period of stabilization.
-Among other things, energy prices fell, giving the market some breathing room again.
-China's COVID easing also helped emerging market stocks.
+June was a difficult month for the financial markets and had two faces.
+There was panic in the markets after inflationary pressure in the US was much higher than expected.
+Also, unexpected interest rate hikes by the central banks of Switzerland and the United Kingdom, among others, caused considerable fluctuations.
+In the second half of the month, however, there was a period of stabilization.
+For example, energy prices fell, giving the market some breathing space again.
+China’s COVID relaxations also helped shares in emerging markets.
 However, consumer confidence remained low.
-Expectations of a possible recession will be the main factor affecting markets in the coming months.
+The expectation of a possible recession will be the most important factor for the course of the markets in the coming months.

-Fear of recession dominates financial markets; lower inflationary pressures and restored consumer confidence essential for positive returns in coming months
+Fear of recession dominates the financial markets; lower inflation pressure and recovery of consumer confidence are essential for positive returns in the coming months.

-Equitiesin developed countries experienced a volatile start to the month.
-This was mainly due to inflationary pressures in the US (8.6% in May, YoY) and fears of aggressive interest rate hikes.
-The Fed raised interest rates by 0.75% during the month to curb inflation and kept the door open for similar hikes in the future.
-The S&P 500 closed the month down (-8.4%), partly because there were no positive developments regarding the ongoing war in Ukraine.
-Equities in Europe had a similar month, with the Stoxx 600 down 8%.
+Equities in developed markets experienced a volatile start to the month.
+This was mainly due to inflationary pressure in the US (8.6% in May, YoY) and fears of aggressive interest rate hikes.
+The Fed raised interest rates by 0.75% during the month to curb inflation and kept the door open for similar increases in the future.
+The S&P 500 closed the month downwards (-8.4%), partly because there were no positive developments regarding the ongoing war in Ukraine.
+Equities in Europe had a similar month, with the Stoxx 600 falling by 8%.

-Emerging market equities outperformed developed market equities.
-Chinese markets rose 6% during the month, recouping some of the losses from the beginning of the year.
-This was largely due to China's COVID easing.
-But other major stocks in this market suffered heavy losses, such as Samsung (Korea) and TSMC (Taiwan), both of which fell 15%.
+Stocks in emerging markets performed better than stocks from developed countries.
+The Chinese markets rose by 6% during the month, making up for some of the losses from the beginning of this year.
+This was largely due to the Chinese COVID relaxations.
+But other major stocks in this market suffered heavy losses, such as Samsung (Korea) and TSMC (Taiwan), which both fell by 15%.

-Yields on 10-year government bonds, which showed some signs of stabilizing in May, rose 0.6% in the first half of the month.
-But, government bond yields also quickly cooled again in the second half of the month.
-U.S. and German 10-year yields rose 0.12% and 0.24% during the month.
-The ECB did not raise interest rates this month, while central banks in Switzerland and the United Kingdom surprised the world with unplanned rate hikes.
+The yields on 10-year government bonds, which showed some signs of stabilization in May, rose 0.6% in the first half of the month.
+However, government bonds also cooled down quickly in the second half of the month.
+The US and German 10-year interest rates rose by 0.12% and 0.24% over the course of the month.
+The ECB did not raise interest rates this month, while central banks in Switzerland and the United Kingdom surprised the world with unplanned interest rate hikes.

 Hoogrentende obligaties en bedrijfsobligaties presteerden slechter dan staatsobligaties doordat de risico opslag voor bedrijven groter werd uit angst voor een recessie.
 Het geldmarktrendement in Europa blijft laag (<0,5%), maar zal in de komende kwartalen, door de renteverhogingen, mogelijk iets stijgen.